 U.S. Border Response

 - We continue to mobilize the Jewish community to be a strong, persistent moral voice in support of fair, humane treatment of asylum seekers and we engage in asylum advocacy in Washington.
-More than 500 HIAS supporters joined 60+ meetings with Members of Congress at their district offices.
-Read about a recent action here to deliver a letter signed by 1,200 Jewish clergy in support of the rights, dignity, and safety of asylum seekers.

 See the stories below for how HIAS has been working to help asylum seekers at the border since the crisis started.